eloylp/decentra-chat/docs/CLI_GUIDE.md

 - Commands are intentionally bounded and exit after one operation or a fixed duration.
-- There is no TUI, background daemon, contact book, or automatic retry loop yet.
+- There is no TUI, background daemon, or automatic retry loop yet.
 - Discovery is local-network multicast.
 It does not cross routers without network support.
 - Conversation history is local storage state.
 It does not fetch missing